andrew/ultimate-awesome/README.md

 - [awesome-programmer](https://github.com/dhilipsiva/awesome-programmer) - A collection of resources to learn from and become a self-taught awesome programmer.
 - [Awesome-Quantum-Games](https://github.com/HuangJunye/Awesome-Quantum-Games) - A (not really) complete list of quantum games.
 - [llm-misinformation-survey](https://github.com/llm-misinformation/llm-misinformation-survey) - Paper list for the survey "Combating Misinformation in the Age of LLMs: Opportunities and Challenges" and the initiative "LLMs Meet Misinformation", accepted by AI Magazine 2024.
+- [awesome-grid-layout](https://github.com/simoneas02/awesome-grid-layout) - 👓 A curated list of CSS Grid Layout Module or only Css Grid.
 - [awesome-yolo](https://github.com/srebroa/awesome-yolo) - :rocket: :star: The list of the most popular YOLO algorithms - awesome YOLO.
 - [awesome-ngo](https://github.com/thiras/awesome-ngo) - A curated list of FOSS (Free and Open-source Software), freemium tools and guides for NGOs.
 - [awesome-ibmcloud](https://github.com/victorshinya/awesome-ibmcloud) - A curated list of awesome IBM Cloud SDKs, open source repositories, tools, blogs and other resources.